jcachayG93/Jcg.Domain/examples/petCatalog/PetCatalog.Domain/README.md

     }
 ```

-**Avoid changing the aggregate state in any other way than applying domain events.
+**Avoid changing the aggregate state other than by applying domain events.

 ## Invariant Rule Handlers

-> Handlers that assert that the aggregate fulfills all it's invariants.
-Each Handler implements one single rule.
+> Handlers that assert that the aggregate fulfills all its invariants.
+Each handler implements one single rule.

-> You can have zero, one or as many handlers as needed.
+> You can have zero to many handlers.

 ### Add an Invariant rule handler